 In his past, he was involved in Christian ministry, but something went wrong.

-There’s pain that he is dealing with, and he’s not yet found deliverance.
+There’s pain that he is dealing with, and he’s not yet found deliverance from it.
 For now, his only way of dealing with that pain is to drown it in alcohol.

 Some people think that we are motivated by pity for people who have been broken by life.
-It is not pity that motivates us but knowing that this is our Christian responsibility.
+But it is not pity that motivates us but knowing that this is our Christian responsibility.
 We serve a God who will pull people out of a pit.

-That’s why every day we exhort our guests to come to Jesus.
+That’s why every day we exhort our guests to respond to the gospel.
+I think of it not as preaching but exhorting people to come to Jesus.
 There is a sense of urgency at Webber Street as we all know that anything could happen any day and we might not see each other tomorrow.

-Our guests describe Webber Street as an oasis – a place of calm, respite and refreshment, a retreat from the chaos of life on the street.
-Our role is often to walk alongside people who are in the depths of despair until God’s grace works in them to restore them to life.
+Our guests often describe Webber Street as an oasis – a place of calm, respite and refreshment, a retreat from the chaos of life on the street.
+Sometimes our role is to be alongside people who in the depths of despair until they are able to come through the other side.

-We want to be in the place where – one day – we can all look back at this together and see that it was worth it.
+We want to be in the place where – one day – we can all look back at this together and think it was worth it.